 Stockholm Subway Tickets

-While the art displays are for the public in a subway station, you still need a ticket to enter to the platforms; A The ticket is technically all you need for your art tour (guided or non-guided).
+While the art displays are for the public in a subway station, you still need a ticket to enter the platforms; The ticket is technically all you need for your art tour (guided or non-guided).
 Another thing to be aware of is that a single journey ticket is only valid for 75 minutes – which generally covers a single trip for one line.

 In the end, it depends on how you plan on visiting all stations.
 If you would like to visit them in one day, I recommend getting a 24-hour pass so you could travel from place to place at your own “glacial” pace without worrying about the ticket expiring.
-You can also in and out anytime, and it is probably cheaper than buying multiple single journey tickets (if you get in-and-out for more than 4 times).
+You can also in and out anytime, and it is probably cheaper than buying multiple single journey tickets (if you get in-and-out out more than 4 times).